Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models: Experiments

 We believe there might be several reasons for this: 1) This mask forces the model to learn the relationship between the two modalities rather than relying on the prior distribution of images, thereby enhancing its instruction-following capability.
 2) It serves as a form of loss regularization.
 For text-image pair data, the number of image tokens is fixed at 1024, while the average number of text tokens is around 120.
 By masking, we ensure that the gradient magnitude generated by the loss is only dependent on the reverse ratio we set.

 \paragraph{Number of Separated Layers.} We investigate how the number and distribution of separated layers affect performance (Table~\ref{tab:uni_x_configs}).
-Varying the total number of separated layers produces an $n$-shaped trend: more separation improves modality-specific low-level processing, but too many reduce shared middle layers, weakening semantic fusion and cross-modal reasoning.
+Varying the total number of separated layers produces an $n$-shaped trend: more separation improves modality-specific low-level processing, but too many layers reduce shared middle layers, weakening semantic fusion and cross-modal reasoning.
 The best overall performance is achieved with 14 separated layers.

 We then examine shallow-deep ratios under this setting.
 A 9:5 split (slightly more shallow than deep layers) performs best, indicating that early processing of low-level features, where text and vision differ most, benefits more from modality-specific capacity than the final generation stage.
 These results provide strong empirical support for the Uni-X design.
+We also explored text layers and vision layers with different numbers of separate layers, and the results are shown in Appendix~\ref{appendix:tv_ratio}.